CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Begin with very short passages (only 20 words) and build up to 100.

 Stay at this stage until your hand is comfortable and there is not much difference in your penmanship between copies.
+It should only take a few exercises!

 ### Accuracy and Perfection